Buy Hefty or Great Value recycling bags? You may be owed money

 (NEXSTAR) — If you purchased certain Hefty or Great Value brand recycling bags in the past five years, you may be able to take part in a $3 million class action settlement.
 According to a lawsuit, Reynolds Brands (which owns Hefty and Great Value), falsely advertised the bags as recyclable, even though they weren’t able to be recycled.

-The bags, which the lawsuit claim can’t be recycled in waste disposal facilities, must have been purchased between July 20, 2018 and August 30, 2023.
+The bags, which the lawsuit claims can’t be recycled in waste disposal facilities, must have been purchased between July 20, 2018 and August 30, 2023.

 If you’re wondering if you need proof of purchase, here’s the breakdown for customer payment: